Do You Know the Worst, Good, Better, Best Ways to Sell Art?

 No system works for everyone.
 Even the top solutions fail for some people.
 So, what should artists do to ensure their success?
 My advice is to identify your best art-buying prospects and work to create a relationship with them… and keep doing it no matter what.
 When you succeed at this, you will have more control over your career than ever.
 Nothing can come between you and a personal relationship you have with a patron who buys directly from you.
 Nothing.

 Galleries can close and they will.
-Facebook can get so big it fails.
+Facebook can grow so big it fails.
 People lose interest in it and other social media.
 Third-party channels such as publishers, licensors and others can drop you for any reason at any time.
 Who wants to bet their career on those things?

 I’ve advised artists on the best ways to get their work to market for 25 years.
 In that time, I’ve seen lots of things come and go.
 I can say without any hesitation that I believe the best thing artists can do for themselves is to find their ideal buyer prospects and connect with them.
 Then create smart, ongoing communications with them to remind them on regular, scheduled basis about the fantastic art you make.